Marc Morris (historian)

 Marc Morris (born 1973) is a British historian, who has also presented a television series, Castle, on Channel 4 in the United Kingdom, and wrote the book that accompanied the series.
 His 2005 book on the earls of the Bigod family was praised for its "impeccable research and fluent sense of narration".

-He was educated at Oakwood Park Grammar School, King's College London and the University of Oxford.
+Morris was educated at Oakwood Park Grammar School, King's College London and the University of Oxford.
 At Oxford, he was a student of the Faculty of Modern History and Merton College, Oxford.
 His Doctor of Philosophy (DPhil) degree was awarded in 2004 for a doctoral thesis title "The Bigod earls of Norfolk in the thirteenth century".